Student-centric advice and objective recommendations

 - Do they offer great athletic opportunities?

-If you’re still feeling stuck, take some time to research Lehigh to see what you like about them.
-Remember, the goal of this question is to get to know you a little better.
-Don’t overthink it.
-Be honest and consider what you want them to know about you.
+If you’re still feeling stuck, take some more time to research Lehigh to see what you like about them.
+Remember, the goal of this question is to get to know you a little better and to show that you’ve done some research to understand why Lehigh could be a good fit.

 Also see: What looks good on a college application?